-1.1 Registrations Core Profession Specific 1.1.1 Develop, implement and regularly review nationally consistent procedures for the registration of health practitioners Profession-specific services, as listed in the National Board's regulatory plan and annual budget.
-1.1.2 Manage practitioner registration, renewal and audit 1.1.3 Maintain a public register of health practitioners 1.1.4 Maintain a register of health practitioner students 1.1.5 Provide an online registration services to health practitioners 1.1.6 Support the National Boards in the operation of examinations 1.1.7 Maintain list of approved programs of study for all professions
+1.1 Registrations Core Profession Specific 1.1.1 Develop, implement and regularly review nationally consistent procedures for the registration of health practitioners Profession-specific services, as listed in the National Board's regulatory 1.1.2 Manage practitioner registration, renewal and audit plan and annual budget.
+1.1.3 Maintain a public register of health practitioners 1.1.4 Maintain a register of health practitioner students 1.1.5 Provide an online registration services to health practitioners 1.1.6 Support the National Boards in the operation of examinations 1.1.7 Maintain list of approved programs of study for all professions

-1.2 Notifications Profession Specific Core 1.2.1 Develop, implement and continuously improve nationally Profession-specific consistent procedures to enable the intake, assessment, services, as listed in the National Board's regulatory investigation about persons who are or were registered health practitioners and students plan and annual budget.
-1.2.2 Review, implement and continuously improve nationally consistent procedures for performance assessments and health assessments about persons who are or were registered health practitioners and students 1.2.3 Manage the end to end notification process 1.2.4 Establish and maintain relationships with co-regulatory authorities.
+1.2 Notifications Core Profession Specific 1.2.1 Develop and implement nationally consistent procedures for the intake and assessment of notifications against persons who are or were registered health practitioners and students Profession-specific services, as listed in the National Board's regulatory plan and annual budget.
+1.2.2 Review and update nationally consistent procedures for the intake and assessment of notifications against persons who are or were registered health practitioners and students plan and annual sudges 1.2.3 Manage the end to end notification process 1.2.4 Establish and maintain relationships with co-regulatory authorities.